CKalitin/ckalitin.github.io/_posts/2024-12-25-more-kos-boosters.md

 I have a tendency to only write blog posts about things I think are impressive.
 This blog post isn't very technically impressive to me, but documenting your work has value in and of itself. <a href="https://mischajohal.com/Thoughts/Reflecting-on-UBC-Solar">Mischa Johal</a>, THE UBC SOLAR WIZARD, has done a great job at drilling into our heads at UBC Solar the importance of documentation.

-I was going to make this blog post understandable to non technical kOS folk and hence increase the readership infinitely, however I realized I'm the only person who will ever read this.
+I was going to make this blog post understandable to non-technical non-kOS folk and hence increase the readership infinitely, however I realized I'm the only person who will ever read this.

 This blog post is a continuation of my previous post on <a href="https://ckalitin.github.io/space/2024/07/24/kos-booster-landing.html">How to Land an Orbital Rocket Booster with kOS</a>.
 In that post I described how I figured out how to write the fundamental code required to land a booster.
 Since then, I tinkered some more to create a fully autonomous KSP launch vehicle that can land 5 boosters simultaneously.
 It is completely beautiful and magical to watch agents you wrote autonomously navigate an environment - agents that are self landing rockets!!